soccerGB/MSIExperiment/pf2/docs/TestRun.md

             microsoft/nanoserver:1709

       2. Windows test images:

-      -  msitest/test:clientcontainer

-                    All 169.254.169.254:80 requests got forwarded to the proxycontainer(see net.ps1)

       - msitest/test:proxycontainer
                   In reponse to metadate quests from client continers. the proxycontainer accesses the Instance Metadat Service on behalf of client containers
       - msitest/test:pythonwindow1709

 For test images, you can use above prebuilt images or build from the source [test cotnainer images build instructions](https://github.com/soccerGB/MSIExperiment/blob/master/docs/HowToBuildTestContainer.md)